-The Sustainable Development Committee is vested with the following tasks:
+The Strategy and Sustainable Development Committee is vested with the following tasks:

-The operating procedure of the Committee is determined by the Regulation on the Sustainable Development Committee approved by the Board of Directors.
+The operating procedure of the Committee is determined by the Regulation on the Strategy and Sustainable Development Committee approved by the Board of Directors.

 The Management Board is the collegial executive body of the Company and reports to the Board of Directors and the General Meeting of Shareholders of the Company.